Would you really like to know how to make a still? Read and consider this DIY to purify your water.

 Besides, this DIY still will make itself useful in real emergency situations and disaster scenarios.

-Think you can manage to complete this DIY still on your own?
+Now you know how to make a still, do you think you can manage to complete it on your own?
 Share your thoughts with us in the comments section below!

 - How To Build Two-Tier Backyard Fountains In 8 Easy Steps